YuriyAvengeR/Twitter-to-Discord/README.md

 For example: _pyinstaller --noconfirm --onefile --windowed --name "Twitter to Discord" "F:/Twittertodiscordl/tray_version.py"_
 Wait for the creation of the .exe file based on my script, which you can inspect for malicious code before use.
 After completion, your .exe file will be in the project directory in the 'dist' folder."

+> [!TIP]
-🥕 There is also a version available in the form of a terminal.
+> There is also a terminal version available!
 Install the libraries corresponding to requirements.txt in your system and download the files 'Terminal.bat' and 'terminal_version.py.'
 Afterward, run 'Terminal.bat.